tlatkowski/gans-2.0/README.md

 ## Project aim

-The main aim of this project is to speed up the process of building deep learning pipelines that are based on Generative Adversarial Networks and simplify the prototyping of various generator/discriminator models.
+The main aim of this project is to speed up a process of building deep learning pipelines that are based on Generative Adversarial Networks and simplify a prototyping of various generator/discriminator models.
 This library provides several GAN trainers that can be used as off-the-shelf features such us:
 * Vanilla GAN